Ship of Harkinian: Other releases

-Harbour Masters expressed intent to create a source port for The Legend of Zelda: Majora's Mask shortly after ZRET completes their decompilation of the game.
-In November 2023, Harbour Masters revealed that they had fully decompiled Majora's Mask, and were currently working on a PC port provisionally called 2Ship2Harkinian, with its first version being released on 26 May 2024.
+Harbour Masters expressed intent to create a source port for Ocarina of Times sequel, The Legend of Zelda: Majora's Mask, shortly after ZRET completed their decompilation of the game.
+In November 2023, Harbour Masters revealed that Majora's Mask was fully decompiled, and that they were currently working on a PC port called "2Ship2Harkinian", with its first version being released on 26 May 2024.
+Harbour Masters' PC ports use a custom library known as libultraship (LUS) to assist with the porting process.

-In December 2024, Harbour Masters released the first version of StarShip, a PC port of Star Fox 64.
-A PC port of Mario Kart 64, titled SpaghettiKart, was released in June 2025.
+Harbour Masters have used LUS to port several other N64 games to PC.
+These include "StarShip" (Star Fox 64) in December 2024, "SpaghettiKart" (Mario Kart 64) in June 2025, "Ghostship" (Super Mario 64) in January 2026, "Lighthouse" (Banjo-Kazooie) in July 2026, and "Paperboat" (Paper Mario) in September 2026.
+In June 2026, Harbour Masters announced that they would be upgrading LUS's translation layer to produce PC ports of GameCube games, beginning with the upcoming "Courage Reborn" (The Legend of Zelda: Twilight Princess).

 Reception

 Reception to Ship of Harkinian has been generally positive.

-Ship of Harkinian has been favorably compared against the Nintendo Classics version of Ocarina of Time.
+The project has been favorably compared against the Nintendo Classics version of Ocarina of Time.
 Nick Rodriguez of Screen Rant deemed Ship of Harkinian "significantly better than the current Switch version in almost every regard", with The Verge's Derek Hill expressing similar sentiment: "As long as Nintendo is content putting out alarmingly low-quality versions of their classic games for shockingly high prices, Ship of Harkinian is proof that the unofficial option is sometimes the best option."

 Some outlets expressed apprehension over Ship of Harkinian, fearing that Nintendo's perceived litigiousness could jeopardize the project.
-In discussing Ship of Harkinian's long-term prospects, GameSpot writer Jenny Zheng remarked that that Ship of Harkinian's "odds aren't great", while characterizing Nintendo as "notoriously copyright-lawsuit-happy".
-Luke Plunkett of Kotaku referred to Ship of Harkinian's legality as "murky", but noted that other projects built off of reverse engineering efforts were still active as of writing.
+In discussing Ship of Harkinian's long-term prospects, GameSpot writer Jenny Zheng believed that Ship of Harkinian's "odds aren't great", while characterizing Nintendo as "notoriously copyright-lawsuit-happy".
+Luke Plunkett of Kotaku considered Ship of Harkinian's legality "murky", but noted that other projects built off of reverse engineering efforts were still active as of writing.
 In a statement to GamesRadar+, Harbour Masters contributor Kenix defended the legality of Ship of Harkinian: "The [Ocarina of Time] assets will be ripped from a user's own ROM that they must provide and then be exported into an archive compatible with the Ship of Harkinian.
 None of Nintendo's own property is involved in the process."
 Harbour Masters encouraged users to support official releases of Ocarina of Time, and offered a unique role on their Discord server to those who can provide proof of ownership.